alkabal/PSNG_V3/README.md

 -You can bypass the auto length stuff with a simple tickbox.

--Config is done for use separate input for Touch Probe (or Touchplate) and Tool setter and the status is checked a=before each move.
+-Config is done for use separate input for Touch Probe (or Touchplate) and Tool setter and the status is checked before each move.

 ## History